alphazhan/dont-panic/README.md

 ## Tech Stack

-The game was crafted using the following _Sveltish_ technologies
+The game was crafted using the following _Sveltish_ technologies:

 - **SvelteKit** (with Svelte **4** & Typescript): core framework.
 - **Threlte 7** (with Three.js): 3D web framework in Svelte.